-A{nv} = net area subject to shear, in.2 (mm2)
+$A{nv}$ = net area subject to shear, in. (mm)

 3. Block Shear Strength

 The available strength for the limit state of block shear rupture along a shear failure path or paths and a perpendicular tension failure path shall be determined as follows: